Taqla/context-engineering-learn/04_organs_applications.md

 This fractal approach enables complex hierarchical processing, with each sub-organ handling a different aspect of the overall task.

-<QuizEmbed
-  moduleId="module-3"
-  section="advanced-patterns"
-  quizzes={[
-    {
-      difficulty: 'simple',
-      question: 'What is the primary advantage of a Tool-Using Agent organ?',
-      options: {
-        A: 'It uses less memory',
-        B: 'It can select and use various external tools to accomplish tasks',
-        C: 'It processes data faster',
-        D: 'It requires fewer API calls'
-      },
-      correct: 'B',
-      hint: 'Think about the "Swiss Army Knife" metaphor',
-      explanation: 'The Tool-Using Agent organ enables an LLM to select and use various tools (web search, databases, code execution, etc.) to accomplish tasks, similar to function calling capabilities in modern LLM APIs.'
-    },
-    {
-      difficulty: 'medium',
-      question: 'What is the main benefit of the Debate Organ pattern?',
-      options: {
-        A: 'Faster processing through parallel cells',
-        B: 'Lower token costs',
-        C: 'More thorough and balanced analysis through multiple perspectives',
-        D: 'Simpler implementation'
-      },
-      correct: 'C',
-      hint: 'Consider what multiple perspectives contribute',
-      explanation: 'The Debate Organ creates a structured debate between multiple perspective cells, with a moderator coordinating multi-round discussion, leading to more thorough and balanced analysis than a single perspective could provide.'
-    },
-    {
-      difficulty: 'hard',
-      question: 'What makes the Recursive Organ pattern "fractal"?',
-      options: {
-        A: 'It uses mathematical fractals for processing',
-        B: 'It contains organs within organs, with each sub-organ handling different aspects',
-        C: 'It processes data recursively in loops',
-        D: 'It generates self-similar outputs'
-      },
-      correct: 'B',
-      hint: 'Look at the subtitle "Organs Within Organs"',
-      explanation: 'The Recursive Organ is "fractal" because it contains organs within organs (Research Organ, Reasoning Organ, Output Organ), with each sub-organ itself being a complete organ handling a different aspect of the task, creating hierarchical composition.'
-    }
-  ]}
-/>

 ## Real-World Applications

 Context organs enable sophisticated applications that were impossible with simpler context structures: